Some considerations on topologies of infinite dimensional unitary coadjoint orbits

 in the operator norm topology of \LH.\zal \end{lem} \begin{proof} The spectral projections of any symmetric operator \rh\ are uniquely determined by that operator, hence for a given spectrum (e.g. $\mrh\in\mfk F_\sigma$) the projections corresponding to fixed spectral values are uniquely determined functions of the operators $\mrh\in\mfk F_\sigma$.
 By a use of a spectral functional calculus one can choose some functions $p_j:\mbR\rarw\mbR$ such, that $p_j(\lambda_k)\equiv \delta_{jk}$.
 Then $p_j(\rho)=F_j:=F_j(\rho), \forall j$.
 Let us choose for the functions $p_j$ polynomials; we define for any complex $z\in\mbC$

-\beq p_j(z):=\prod_{k(\neq j)=0}^n \frac{z-\lambda_k}{\lambda_j-\lambda_k},\eeq what gives $p_j(\rho)=F_j(\rho)$, and the continuity of $\mrh\mapsto F_j(\rho)$ on (any subset of) $\rho\in\mfk F_\sigma$ is explicitly seen.\end{proof} \noidt This two Lemmas lead immediately to
+\beq p_j(z):=\prod_{k(\neq j)=0}^n \frac{z-\lambda_k}{\lambda_j-\lambda_k},\eeq what gives $p_j(\rho)=F_j(\rho)$, and the continuity of $\mrh\mapsto F_j(\rho)$ on (any subset of) $\mfk F_\sigma$ is explicitly seen.\end{proof} \noidt This two Lemmas lead immediately to

-\begin{corol} The spectral projections of finite range operators $\rho\in\mfk F_\sigma\cap\mfk F_N$ are (on this set) continuous functions in any of the considered (i.e. trace, Hilbert-Schmidt, and \LH) topologies (taken independently on the domain-, or range-sides). \bpika\end{corol}
+\begin{corol} The spectral projections $F_j$ of finite rank operators $\rho\in\mfk F_\sigma\cap\mfk F_N$ are (on the set $\mfk F_\sigma\cap\mfk F_N$) continuous functions $\rho\mapsto F_j(\rho)$ of these operators in any of the considered (i.e. trace, Hilbert-Schmidt, and \LH) topologies (taken independently on the domain-, or range-sides). \bpika\end{corol}